seshieya/SchedulerApp-Zend/README.md

 # SchedulerApp-Zend (Scheduler Web Application for Trades/Contractors) - IN PROGRESS

+Project is a work in progress therefore code is rough, and not thoroughly commented.
+It is updated frequently.

+## Summary:

 My current job involves manually creating work schedules in Microsoft Word.
 Application will make schedule creation easy and more automated.
 Schedules can be automatically emailed to trades/contractors at a time specified by the user.

 ## Current Highlights: